maricard18/42-philosophers/README.md

 </p>

-## Function that returns a line
+## Philosphers dinning problem

-This project is about coding a funtion that returns a line. <br>
+In this project, you will learn the basics of threading a process. <br>
-It's a very useful tool in future projects that require reading some form of input line by line. <br>
+I learned how to create and handle threads and mutexes. <br>
-This project is in rank 1 of 42 common core and had passed with the score of 125.<br>
+This project is in rank 3 of 42 common core and had passed with the score of 100.<br>
 [-> Subject here](https://github.com/maricard18/42-philosophers/blob/main/philo/extras/en.subject.pdf)